Rezolute, Inc. (NASDAQ:RZLT) CFO Daron Evans Buys 41,900 Shares

-Rezolute, Inc. (NASDAQ:RZLT – Get Free Report) CFO Daron Evans purchased 41,900 shares of the firm’s stock in a transaction that occurred on Friday, February 16th.
-The shares were bought at an average cost of $1.30 per share, for a total transaction of $54,470.00.
-Following the completion of the acquisition, the chief financial officer now directly owns 70,900 shares in the company, valued at approximately $92,170.
-The transaction was disclosed in a document filed with the SEC, which is available through this hyperlink.
+Rezolute, Inc. (NASDAQ:RZLT – Get Free Report) CFO Daron Evans acquired 41,900 shares of Rezolute stock in a transaction dated Friday, February 16th.
+The shares were bought at an average cost of $1.30 per share, with a total value of $54,470.00.
+Following the transaction, the chief financial officer now owns 70,900 shares in the company, valued at $92,170.
+The purchase was disclosed in a filing with the SEC, which is available through this link.

 Rezolute Trading Up 11.6 %

-A number of institutional investors have recently modified their holdings of RZLT.
-Millennium Management LLC acquired a new position in shares of Rezolute during the 4th quarter valued at $32,000.
-FMR LLC acquired a new position in shares of Rezolute during the 1st quarter valued at $39,000.
-Renaissance Technologies LLC acquired a new position in shares of Rezolute during the 2nd quarter valued at $58,000.
-Charles Schwab Investment Management Inc. acquired a new position in shares of Rezolute during the 4th quarter valued at $67,000.
-Finally, State Street Corp acquired a new position in shares of Rezolute during the 1st quarter valued at $69,000.
+Several hedge funds have recently bought and sold shares of the business.
+Millennium Management LLC bought a new position in Rezolute during the 4th quarter valued at $32,000.
+FMR LLC bought a new position in Rezolute during the 1st quarter valued at $39,000.
+Renaissance Technologies LLC bought a new position in Rezolute during the 2nd quarter valued at $58,000.
+Charles Schwab Investment Management Inc. bought a new position in Rezolute during the 4th quarter valued at $67,000.
+Finally, State Street Corp bought a new position in Rezolute during the 1st quarter valued at $69,000.
 Institutional investors and hedge funds own 65.79% of the company’s stock.

 Rezolute Company Profile